MarcusReiners/ReadTheRoom/README.md

 A one-off `sudo pigpiod` also works but doesn't persist across a reboot, so prefer the `systemctl` form. `ServoTurntableAdapter` logs which PWM backend actually ended up active at startup (`[Servo] PWM-Backend: ...`) — check that line if twitching shows up again: `PiGPIOFactory` is the jitter-free DMA-timed one, anything else means `SERVO_USE_PIGPIO` isn't taking effect and it's still on software-timed PWM.

+### Servo angles are a scale, not just a limit

+`SERVO_HARDWARE_MIN_ANGLE`/`SERVO_HARDWARE_MAX_ANGLE` map linearly onto `SERVO_MIN_PULSE_WIDTH`/`SERVO_MAX_PULSE_WIDTH`.
+They are **not** a safety clamp (that's `SERVO_MIN_ANGLE`/`SERVO_MAX_ANGLE`) — they define what a "degree" means.
+If they claim a wider sweep than the servo really performs, every commanded degree moves proportionally less, silently and with no error:

+> This bit us: `SERVO_HARDWARE_MAX_ANGLE` was `360` on a servo that sweeps 180°, so every commanded degree moved *half* a real degree and the head only ever had 90° of usable travel.
+Tracking looked inaccurate because each move under-turned by 2×.

+To verify: run `scripts/sweep_servo.py` and measure the actual sweep.
+If commanding the full window doesn't produce that many physical degrees, set `SERVO_HARDWARE_MAX_ANGLE` to what you measured.
+Use `scripts/probe_servo_range.py` to find the true mechanical limits first if you don't know them.

+### LED matrix

-If the LED matrix flickers, `LedMatrix`'s `pwm_bits` (default 5, down from the library's default 11) trades unneeded color depth for a higher refresh rate, and `limit_refresh_rate_hz` (default 0 = uncapped) no longer artificially caps how fast it can refresh — lower `pwm_bits` further if it still flickers, or raise it if you want smoother color gradients/fades (e.g. the idle border-chase trail) and can spare the refresh rate.
-The library's own startup hint about adding `isolcpus=3` to `/boot/cmdline.txt` (dedicating a CPU core to the matrix refresh thread, reboot required) is a further, bigger lever if `pwm_bits` alone isn't enough — worth it now that STT/LLM/TTS run in the cloud rather than competing for CPU on the Pi.
+If the matrix flickers, `LedMatrix`'s `pwm_bits` (default 5, down from the library's default 11) trades unneeded color depth for a higher refresh rate, and `limit_refresh_rate_hz` (default 0 = uncapped) no longer artificially caps how fast it can refresh — lower `pwm_bits` further if it still flickers, or raise it for smoother gradients if you can spare the refresh rate.
+The library's own startup hint about adding `isolcpus=3` to `/boot/cmdline.txt` (dedicating a CPU core to the matrix refresh thread, reboot required) is a bigger lever if `pwm_bits` alone isn't enough — worth it now that STT/LLM/TTS run in the cloud rather than competing for CPU on the Pi.

-If the chained (2nd) panel shows ghosting or stray static pixels while otherwise rendering correctly, that's a signal-timing symptom, not a dead panel/cable — try raising `GPIO_SLOWDOWN` (default 4) a step or two at a time; it trades max refresh rate for cleaner signal integrity across the chain.
+If the panel shows ghosting or stray static pixels while otherwise rendering correctly, that's a signal-timing symptom, not a dead panel/cable — try raising `GPIO_SLOWDOWN` (default 5) a step or two at a time; it trades max refresh rate for cleaner signal integrity.